Bing CV Carburetors,

 23. High idle rpm after warmup (and sometimes before full warmup): This section has been moved entirely, and expanded, into: https://bmwmotorcycletech.info/bingcv.htm

-24. Except for the /5 models, lighter force carburetor exterior throttle return-springs are available ....they are not the same for 32 & 40 mm carburetors.
-Check with your dealership; or, Ted Porter's Beemershop in California.
+24. Except for the /5 models, lighter force carburetor exterior throttle return-springs are available ....they are not the same for 32 (two types for them) & 40 mm carburetors.
+Check with http://www.RubberChickenRacingGarage.com who stocks them; or, your dealership; or, Ted Porter's Beemershop in California...or, direct: BMWthrottlesprings.com.
 Type 606 for the 32 mm carburetors that have 3 digit model numbers; type 908 for the earlier 2 digit 32 mm types; type 312 for the 40 mm carbs.

 25. DO NOT use a "Colortune" for tuning your Bing carburetors.
 YES, I know Bing Agency in the USA sells these.
 It will show over-rich indications, or otherwise wrong indications for idle.
 I do not trust the threads quality.
 It is a nearly completely worthless tool, it does NOT show what is advertised.